ogalanis/hypoDDpy/README.md

 ### Running it

 It is steered via a Python script that you will have to create.
-It should be rather self explanatory.
+It should be rather self-explanatory.

 After you created it, simply run it to perform the relocation.